Dark zones in your genome

 Scientists assumed the regions didn’t have important functions, such as genes coding for a protein.
-They thought the DNA in the dark zones was junk.
-That was just plain wrong.
-Now we know the zones have been hiding critical information about human genetic variation.
+Some thought the DNA in the dark zones was junk, and that was just plain wrong and silly — for most suspected the zones were hiding critical information.

-It’s taken a while to change the notion.
-The catalyst is new tech that can see into the dark zones.
-Older sequencing machines use older “short-read” technology.
-A fast and cheap method that sequences (reads) short stretches of DNA molecules.
+It’s a technology problem.
+Current sequencing machines called NexGen use short-read technology.
+It’s a fast and cheap method that sequences (reads) short stretches of DNA molecules.

-Adequate for most applications, but reassembling short pieces is tricky.
-The sequence order can get mixed up.
+NexGen is adequate for most applications, but reassembling short pieces of a sequence is tricky.
+The order of the ATs and CGs can get mixed up.
 More importantly, the machines can’t identify long, repetitive sequences and large duplications in the non-coding zones.

-Newer, long-read technology from PacBio and Oxford Nanopore are Biotech companies specializing in lighting up complex areas of the genome.
+Newer, long-read technology can light up complex areas of the genome.
+Biotech companies such as PacBio and Oxford Nanopore specialize in long-read tech.
 They sequence whole, individual molecules rather than breaking them into bits for reassembly.